 Targeted Research Initiative for Severe Symptomatic Epilepsies Grant Award, Epilepsy Foundation

-Lee KY*, Royston SE*, Vest MO, Ley DJ, Kim EH, Jan LY, and Chung HJ (2013). (*These authors contributed equally).
-NMDA Receptors and L-type Ca2+ Channels Mediate Activity-Dependent Regulation of K+ Channel Genes during the Expression of Homeostatic Intrinsic Plasticity.
-J Neurosci, Under revision.
+Lee KY*, Royston SE*, Vest MO, Ley DJ, Kim EH, Jan LY, and Chung HJ (2014). (*These authors contributed equally).
+Activity-Dependent Regulation of K+ Channel Genes mediate the Expression of Homeostatic Intrinsic Plasticity.
+In preparation.

 Cavaretta JP*, Sherer KS*, Lee KY, Issema RS, Kim EH, and Chung HJ (2013). (*These authors contributed equally).
 Polarized Axonal Surface Expression of Neuronal KCNQ Potassium Channels is Regulated by Calmodulin Interaction with KCNQ2 Subunit.
 PLos One , Under revision.

 Hearing M, Kotecki L, Marron Fernandez de Velasco E, Fajardo-Serrano A, Chung HJ, Luján R, Wickman K. (2013).
 Repeated Cocaine Weakens GABAB-Girk Signaling in Layer 5/6 Pyramidal Neurons in the Prelimbic Cortex.
 Neuron 80(1):159-70

 Chung HJ*, Lee HK* (2009).
 Constructing a road map from synapses to behaviour.
 Meeting on Synapses: From Molecules to Circuits & Behavior. (*These authors contributed equally to this work).
 EMBO Rep.,10(9):958-62.
 PubMed Central [PMCID2750071]